allenakinkunle/allenakinkunle.github.io/_posts/2016-07-14-exploratory-analysis-police-shooting.md

 Hover on the map, zoom in and out to interact with it.

 ## Conclusion
 This blog post shows the power of R for quick exploratory analysis and demonstrates how static graphs can be brought to life with Plotly.
-Plotly is easy to use for users familiar with `ggplot` as it uses a similar syntax to ggplot.
+Plotly is easy to use for users familiar with `ggplot` as it uses a similar syntax.
 If you have suggestions or questions, please drop a comment in the comment section below.
 You can  also send me emails at hello [at] allenkunle [dot] me or tweet at me [@allenakinkunle](https://twitter.com/allenakinkunle){:target="_blank"}, and I would reply as soon as I can.

 The complete source code is available on [Github](https://github.com/allenakinkunle/washington-post-data-analysis){:target="_blank"}.
 Feel free to check and make suggestions for improvements.
 Thank you for reading!